Jeff Coy (Chair)

-Andrew M. Paris (Vice Chair)
+Andrew M. Paris (Secretary)

 Andrew Paris a Senior Policy Manager with the government affairs group of Cohen & Grigsby, P.C.
 Andrew is based in Cohen & Grigsby's Harrisburg office, managing a diverse array of client interests before the General Assembly and other state government entities.
 Andrew is also the founder and principal of Four Lights Research Solutions, LLC a consulting company based in Harrisburg, PA.
 Andrew formerly served as Executive Deputy Director of Policy and Planning in the Office of the Governor.
 In this capacity Andrew specialized in statewide policy matters including correctional reform, law enforcement, emergency management, gaming, liquor control, and transportation.

 Between 2005 and 2009, Andrew served as Legislative Liaison for the PA Office of Attorney General, managing projects such as a legislative outreach effort to ensure the successful expansion of the Attorney General's Child Predator Unit.
 To advance the Attorney General's legislative agenda, Andrew authored and advocated for legislation involving sexual and environmental offenses, firearms, drug offenses, animal welfare and other statewide policy concerns.

 Andrew received his B.S. in Public Administration from Shippensburg University in 2002.